jyao1/SecurityEx/Readme.md

 This package is to demonstrate how to use compiler option for runtime stack.

-3.1) Using Microsoft Visual Studio: /GS /RTCs /RTCc /RTCu, and GCC: -fstack-protector-strong.
+3.1) Using Microsoft Visual Studio: /GS /RTCs /RTCc /RTCu, GCC: -fstack-protector-strong, Clang: -fsanitize=address -fsanitize=undefined.
   StackCheckPkg\Library\StackCheckLib.

+  Clang: -fsanitize=memory cannot be enabled because it does not support windows platform.

 3.2) Unit Test.

-  StackCheckPkg\Test\SmallTypeTest             - Test /RTCc and -fstack-protector-strong
+  StackCheckPkg\Test\SmallTypeTest             - Test /RTCc and -fsanitize=undefined
-  StackCheckPkg\Test\StackCookieTest           - Test /GS
+  StackCheckPkg\Test\StackCookieTest           - Test /GS   and -fstack-protector-strong
-  StackCheckPkg\Test\StackFrameTest            - Test /RTCs
+  StackCheckPkg\Test\StackFrameTest            - Test /RTCs and -fsanitize=address
   StackCheckPkg\Test\UninitializedVariableTest - Test /RTCu

 For more detail, please refer to https://www.gitbook.com/book/edk2-docs/a-tour-beyond-bios-mitigate-buffer-overflow-in-ue/details